DCOR-dev/ckanext-dcor_depot/README.rst

 This plugin implements:

-- A backround job that uploads resources to S3 in `after_resource_create` if the resources were uploaded via the legacy upload route.
+- A backround job that uploads resources to S3 in `after_resource_create` if the resources were previously uploaded via the legacy upload route.
+  This functionality is interesting for legacy setups that are not using S3 object storage by default.
 - Import datasets from figshare.
-Existing datasets from figshare are downloaded to the ``/data/depots/figshare`` directory and, upon resource creation, symlinked there from  ``/data/ckan-HOSTNAME/resources/RES/OUR/CEID`` (Note that this is an exemption of the data storage management described above).
+Existing datasets on figshare are parsed, datasets are created and resources uploaded to S3 object storage.
   When running the following command, the "figshare-import" organization is created and the datasets listed in ``figshare_dois.txt`` are added to CKAN:

   ::